 2. Reduce your Carbon Footprint

-You can offset this environmental impact by switching to solar energy for your domestic electricity consumption.
+You can offset this environmental impact by switching to solar energy for domestic electricity consumption.
 Solar energy generation does not release any toxic gases, and domestic solar panels can potentially offset about 25 tons of carbon dioxide over their lifetime.

 3. Round-the-year Energy